marcoevang/camilladsp-setrate/README.md

 ```
 FLAGS:

 - `-c, --capture`          Update *capture_samplerate* instead of *samplerate*
-- `-e,--err`                    Enable logging of errors
-- `-w, --warn`                Enable logging of warnings
-- `-u, --user`                Enable logging of key events
-- `-n, --notice`            Enable logging of internal events
 - `-t, --timestamp`      Causes a timestamp to be prepended to log messages
-- `-s, --syslog`            Redirect log messages to _syslog_ (if this option is omitted, messages are sent to standard error)
+- `-s, --syslog`            Redirect log messages to _syslog_ (if this flag is omitted, messages are sent to standard error)
 - `-v, --version`          Print software version
 - `-h, --help`                Print help

 OPTIONS:

 - `-d, --device <capture device>`    Set alsa capture device [default: hw:UAC2Gadget]
 - `-a, --address <address>       `                Set server IP address [default: localhost]
 - `-p, --port <port>`                            Set server IP port [default: 1234]
+- `-u, --upsampling <factor>`            Set upsampling factor [default: 1]
-- `-l, --loglevel <log level>`          Set log level - Override flags [values: err, warn, user, notice]
+- `-l, --loglevel <log level>`          Set log level [values: err, warn, user, notice, off.
+Default: err]

+All options require an argument.
+If an option is omitted, the default value is applied.

+Arguments must not be specified for flags.

+The `--capture` flag and `--upsampling` options change the way ***camilladsp-setrate*** processes the *samplerate*, *chunksize* and *capture_samplerate* parameters, as follows:

+- [ ] if `--capture` and `--upsampling` are both omitted, *samplerate* is set to that of the audio being captured and *chunksize* is updated as a function of *samplerate*.
+The *capture_samplerate* parameter is left unchanged.
+In this case resampling shall be disabled and *capture_samplerate* shall not be set in the configuration file.

-If the *--capture* flag is omitted, this tool updates the *samplerate* and *chunksize* parameters of *CamillaDSP* configuration.
-If that flag is used, the *capture_samplerate* parameter is updated instead and *chunksize* is left unchanged.
-This flag should be used if *CamillaDSP* is configured for resampling the captured audio to a fixed playback rate.
+- [ ] if `--capture` is used, *capture_samplerate* is set to that of the audio being captured.
+The *samplerate* and *chunksize* parameters are left unchanged.
+This flag should be used to achieve resampling of the captured audio to the fixed playback rate set by the *samplerate* parameter in the configuration file.  <ins>It is up to the user to enable resampling in the configuration file</ins>.

+- [ ] If `--upsampling` is used, *capture_samplerate* is set to that of the audio being captured and *samplerate* is set equal to the input rate multiplied by the specified upsampling factor (the latter must be a positive integer).
+The *chunksize* parameter is as well updated as a function of *samplerate*.
+This option should be used to obtain in playback upsampled audio by a constant factor.
+For example, this flag can be used to instruct CamillaDSP to perform 2X or 4X oversampling regardless of the sample rate of the incoming audio.
+Make sure your playback device supports the resulting upsampled rate. <ins>It is up to the user to enable resampling in the configuration file</ins>.

+Note that `--capture` and `--upsampling` cannot be used at the same time.

 If the `--device` option is used, the name of the capture device shall be given in the format required by the`arecord`command.

-The `--err`, `--warn`, `--user` and `--notice` flags independently enable each type of log message.
-The `--loglevel` option overrides the settings of those flags, therefore if you use this option, you should not use the flags.
+The `--loglevel` option sets the following logging levels:

+- [ ] ​    `err`: only errors are logged,
+- [ ] ​    `warn`: errors and warnings are logged

+- [ ] ​    `user`: errors, warnings and key events are logged,
+- [ ] ​    `notice`: errors, warnings, key events and debugging information are logged.

 ***camilladsp-setrate*** should start as a service at boot time.
 To this end, the `camilladsp-setrate.service` file is provided.
 You can edit that file to set the desired options.
 After modifications to the service file you have to make the `udev` daemon reload the rules: